tn052002/tuso-core/README.md

 This document summarizes the current codebase for product and design handoff.

+## Update Notes

+### 2026-07-04 12:10 +07 - Sheet Interaction Model

+- `/web/test` now exercises the real `AppShell`, `SheetHost`, `Compass`, and Zustand sheet state instead of a standalone mock shell.
+- Top/left and bottom/right sheets support `hidden`, `collapsed`, `half`, and `full` modes with controller UI for visual testing.
+- When both sheets are visible, opening one sheet as `full` collapses the other sheet and the full sheet occupies the remaining screen space.
+- The real `/web` ask flow now opens the casting sheet in `half` mode through `bottomSheet`, using the same shell-driven sheet behavior.

+### 2026-07-04 11:58 +07 - Compass Prompt And Date Placement

+- The breathing prompt now appears above the compass in the top half, preserving the gold eyebrow visual treatment.
+- The current date now appears above the question title in the bottom half, preserving the smaller muted date visual treatment.
+- `TopBar.tsx` now focuses on brand and language controls; `Compass.tsx` owns the compass prompt; `QuestionForm.tsx` owns the localized date display.

 ## Current Routes

 - `/` is a visual direction and moodboard reference page.
 - `/app` is still a placeholder route.
 - `/web` is the active Oracle landing and casting experience.
+- `/web/test` is the shell visual test route for top/bottom regions and top/bottom sheet modes.

 ## Product Experience On `/web`

 The `/web` page is a full-screen two-panel experience:

-- Left/top panel: TUSO brand, current date, language toggle, and breathing compass.
+- Left/top panel: TUSO brand, language toggle, breathing prompt, and breathing compass.
-- Right/bottom panel: question prompt, textarea, CTA, and the casting sheet.
+- Right/bottom panel: current date, question prompt, textarea, CTA, and the casting sheet.
 - The user can ask a question or leave the field empty.
 Empty questions use a localized default question.
-- Clicking the CTA opens a full panel sheet for casting.
+- Clicking the CTA opens a half-height sheet for casting.
 - Each cast produces one I Ching line after a short loading pause.
 - Six casts form the primary hexagram.
 - If any line is moving, the changing hexagram is calculated and shown on the second card.